KevinYe1014/seq2seq/README.md

 # seq2seq
-two projects : one is according texts generate summary and another is sort charactors
+two projects : one is according texts generate summary and another is sorting charactors